-WWES has a state of the art computer lab.
-All users are subject to the West Washington School Corporation Electronic Information Services and Network Policy (see Appendix V).
+WWES is a 1-to-1 school.
+All users are subject to the West Washington School Corporation Electronic Information Services, Network Policy (see Appendix V), Chromebook Policy (see Appendix V)

 CONFERENCES

 Parent-Teacher Conferences will be held each fall.
 The week before conferences begin, all parents will be notified by their child's classroom teacher, and a conference time will be set up.